 No one cycles here so why spend this money on cycling?

+This scheme is intended to make walking and cycling a realistic new choice for residents and visitor’s short journeys rather than support confident long distance cyclists.
 There are already a number of local residents who cycle under the current conditions but it is important to emphasise that the project isn’t just about cycling and will offer significant benefits for pedestrians and bus users, too.
 Both walking, cycling and bus use offer potential to switch many short trips from cars, helping reduce congestion at peak times, improve personal health and air quality.

 I’m concerned about the safety of all this.
 Have you undertaken a risk assessment?